Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 * The instance's database and file system must be accessible from the environment where you run the migration.
 * The target application *must not be running* when you start the migration.
-* The target instance must be empty except for data from the source instance created by previous runs of the Migration Tool.
+* The target instance must be empty except for data from the source instance created by previous runs of this tool.
 * For performance optimization, the migration transfers certain objects using bulk SQL queries.
 As a result, you always need to delete all objects of the following types before running repeated migrations:
   * **Contacts**, including their **Activities** (when using the `migrate --contact-management` parameter)
   * **Consent agreements** (when using the `migrate --data-protection` parameter)